scmschmidt/trento_checks_for_supportconfig/README.md

 - `SUPPORTFILE` is the supportconfig itself or the directory with the extracted archive.
   For each supportconfig one host container gets started.

-Checks require environment information normally detected by Trento and handed over to Wanda.
-In case of `tcsc` these information are extracted from the supportconfig and can be checked with `tcsc hosts status -d GROUPNAME`.
+- `KEY=VALUE` environment pairs provide information normally detected by Trento and handed over to Wanda.
+In case of `tcsc` these information must be given manually.
+These are:

-> :exclamation: Currently only `provider` gets detected automatically.
-All other must either
-> be given when creating the host group or when the checks get executed.

-These information are:

   - `provider`\
     Virtualization or Cloud the system is running on.
 For bare metal use `default`.\